According to recent research in psychology, being too nice can sometimes backfire on us.

 If we find ourselves giving and giving and giving, but we never get anything back, we begin to grow bitter toward the people we are nice toward.
 It’s because we often do these kind things with the expectation of something in return, and when we don’t get anything we feel like we’ve been wronged.

 Being excessively generous can even be seen as a form of selfishness.
-In a new study in the Journal of Personality and Social Psychology, psychologists from Washington State University found that individuals were judged equally poorly from their peers when they acted excessively selfishly or excessively generously during a game.
+In a new study by psychologists from Washington State University found that individuals were judged equally poorly from their peers when they acted excessively selfishly or excessively generously during a game.
 Participants perceived the “too nice” people as trying to stand out from the crowd and seem better than others.

 Another drawback to being “too nice” is that people often perceive that as a sign of weakness and an opportunity to take advantage of you.

-This may explain why a study in 2011 by researchers at Notre Dame found that men who were seen as “agreeable” (nice, easy-going, cooperative) make 18% less than men who were less agreeable.
+This explains why in another study by researchers at Notre Dame University found that men who were seen as “agreeable” (nice, easy-going, cooperative) made 18% less money overall than men who were less agreeable.
 And women who were seen as “agreeable” made 5% less than women were less agreeable.

-This is because people who are “too nice” often don’t know how to properly stand up for themselves, and thus are more likely to settle for less than they deserve rather than negotiate for higher pay.
+This is because people who are “too nice” often don’t know how to properly stand up for themselves, and thus are more likely to settle for less than they deserve.